 People have equal access to information and knowledge, regardless of disabilities.

-We envision a future where 'born accessible' publications are digitally created with accessibility features built in rather than being converted from an inaccessible format into a format that can be used by all people, including those who have a print disability.
+We envision a future where 'born accessible' publications are digitally created with accessibility features built in rather than built on.
+The second, a more costly approach requires conversion from an inaccessible format into a format that can be used by all people, including those who have a print disability.

 We work to create the best way to read and publish, for everybody, in the 21st century.

 We advocate that the accessibility features be implemented in all mainstream publications and supported by mainstream reading applications and devices.

 The era of 'born accessible' publications means that the future of publishing and reading will be inclusive for everyone, providing equal access to books and information for people with print disabilities.

 So people with disabilities can say:

 - I can access the same information at the same time without extra cost

 - I have a great reading experience with eyes, ears or fingers